daisybio/data-leakage-ppi-prediction/README.md

 Most of the code can be run with our main environment ([mac](mac_env.yml), [linux](linux_env.yml)).
 For PIPR, however, a custom environment ist needed ([mac](mac_env_pipr.yml), [linux](linux_env_pipr.yml)).

+The AIMe Report for this project is available at [https://aime-registry.org/report/VRPXym](https://aime-registry.org/report/VRPXym).

 ![alt text](Overview%20Figure%20Results.png)

 ## Datasets